Medicine (International Foundation) September 2020 entry

 - Human Biology: covers all the key physiological systems within the topic areas, with an overarching focus on how disease affects these systems.

-Alongside the compulsory modules, you will further develop their science knowledge by studying one of the following optional modules.
+Alongside the compulsory modules, you will further develop their science knowledge by studying one of the following modules.
 What you study will depend on whether or not you have studied on Phase 1 of the Pathway to Medicine programme before joining the International Foundation programme for Medicine:

 - Organic and Biological Chemistry 1: includes lectures on the structure, stereochemistry and nomenclature of simple organic compounds, fundamental organic reaction mechanisms, organic functional groups and their reactions, introductory bioorganic chemistry, and organic spectroscopy.

-- Psychology 2: provides an introduction to the theoretical foundations, historical perspectives and modern developments of psychology; provides an introduction to the variety of subjects which make up contemporary psychology; provides a thorough grounding in the empirical basis of psychology.
+- Fundamentals of Psychology 2: provides an introduction to the theoretical foundations, historical perspectives and modern developments of psychology; provides an introduction to the variety of subjects which make up contemporary psychology; provides a thorough grounding in the empirical basis of psychology.

 Multiple Mini Interviews (MMIs)